frankshearar/Home/Centrally-managing-NuGet-packages.md

 *Generate a starting `packages.props` file*

 Run the following command on the root of the repo that contains all the projects that you want to manage using the central package management file

 ```
+// create a central package management file for all projects under the current directory
 > dotnet restore --generate-version-management-file
 <Restore output>
 .
 .
 Created `packages.props` file that you can use to manage the package versions centrally at a repo or solution level.
 Learn more at https://aka.ms/nuget-centrally-manage-pkg-versions

+// Check for issues in pruneing PackageReference  to remove the version attributes from projects under the current directory
-> dotnet nuget prune --dry-run
+> dotnet nuget prune packagereferences --dry-run

+// Prune PackageReference  to remove the version attributes from projects under the current directory
+> dotnet nuget prune packagereferences
 ```

-#### MSBuild option to ignore the versions mentioned in `PackageReference` nodes
-TBD.
+#### I consume the same project in different solutions.
+How do I want to use the central package version management file in one and not the other?
+This will require the `PackageReference` nodes to have the version info but ignore it in the solution where central package version management file is used.
+This may be achieved by a MSBuild property `RetainPackageReferenceVersions`

+**Not MVP** scenario.

 ### VS experience
 TBD.

 ## FAQs

-### How to enable this feature?
-To enable just put a `packages.props` file in the solution root or repo root directory that is evaluated by `msbuild.exe` during build.
-Additionally you can specify `CentralPackagesFile` property indicating where to look for this file.
-The same will enable the feature.

 ### How do I have a given set of package versions for all the projects but a different set for a specific package?
 To override the global packages' version constraints for a specific project, you can define `packages.props` file in the project root directory.
 This will override the global settings from the global/repo-level `packages.props` file.
+For this case, the lock file `packages.lock.json` will be generated at the project root directory.

-You can also specify `CentralPackagesFile` property indicating where to look for this file for a given project in the project file or in the `directory.build.props` file that gets evaluated for a given project.
+You can also specify `CentralPackagesFile` property indicating where to look for this file for a given project in the project file or in the `directory.build.props` file at the project root directory that gets evaluated for a given project.

 ### What happens when there are multiple `packages.props` file available in a project's context?
 In order to remove any confusion, the `packages.props` or the `CentralPackagesFile` specification nearest to the project will override all others.
 At a time only one `packages.props` file is evaluated for a given project.